tecladocode/web-dev-bootcamp/curriculum/section06/lectures/03_what_is_jinja2/README.md

 Here, we've created a new endpoint `/jinja2`.
 Pay attention to line 10, where we've passed the name of the HTML file `jinja2-intro.html` as the first argument of the `render_template` method.
 The other two arguments `name` and `template_name` pass values to the Jinja2 template engine.
 The `render_template` method replaces the placeholders with actual values and renders the final HTML file into the browser.

-Run the flask app and go to [localhost:5000/jinja2](localhost:5000/jinja2).
+Run the Flask app and go to [localhost:5000/jinja2](localhost:5000/jinja2).
 Your browser should show a page like this:

 ![jinja2-intro](./assets/jinja2-intro.png)